 Quarterly non-financial sector accounts are subject to both ordinary and extraordinary revisions.
 Ordinary revisions occur every quarter due to the update of the quarterly sources of information used in the estimation procedure, to the implementation of new annual constraints (second and fourth quarter) and to the use of econometric models for the temporal disaggregation and seasonal adjustment (for seasonally adjusted data).
-Extraordinary revisions of the quarterly series occur jointly with extraordinary revisions of the annual data (benchmark revisions) and incorporate changes in international accounting standards, classifications and definitions, as well as improvements of sources and methods used in the estimation procedure.
+Extraordinary revisions of the quarterly series occur jointly with extraordinary revisions of the annual data (benchmark revisions) and may incorporate changes in international accounting standards, classifications and definitions, as well as improvements of sources and methods used in the estimation procedure.
+The last benchmark revision of national accounts occurred in October 2019.